-The Oklahoma lock-in program (OLIP) is designed for Humana Healthy Horizons members who need help managing their use of prescription medications.
+The Oklahoma lock-in program (OLIP) is designed for Humana Healthy Horizons members who need help managing their use of controlled prescriptions.
 It is intended to limit overuse of benefits and reduce unnecessary costs to Medicaid while providing an appropriate level of care for the member.

-Members who meet the program criteria are locked into one pharmacy location, one PCP and up to two specialty providers, as appropriate.
+Members who meet the program criteria are locked into one pharmacy location, 1 PCP and up to 2 specialty providers, as appropriate.
 Members receive written notification from Humana Healthy Horizons stating they meet the criteria for OLIP.
-Members must respond within 30 days of the mail date of the notification to choose a pharmacy and a provider from which to receive services or selections will be made for them.
+Members must respond within 30 days of the mail date of the notification to choose a pharmacy and a provider from which to receive services or selections are made for them.
 The member receives an additional letter with the following information:

 - Name of the designated provider and pharmacy

 - Instructions for requesting a change to the designated pharmacy and/or provider

 - PCP selection criteria

-- Reason for restriction
+- · Reason for restriction

-- Effective date of program enrollment
+- · Effective date of program enrollment

 - Length of limitation

 - Rights to appeal the decision

-Please note: Members diagnosed with sickle cell disease, cancer, or receive hospice care, reside in an institutional setting, or are younger than 18 are exempt from OLIP.
-Chapter 10: Utilization management
+Please note: Members diagnosed with cancer receiving chemotherapy or radiation treatment, receiving hospice care, residing in a long-term care facility, enrolled in both the Medicaid and Medicare programs, or who are younger than 18 are exempt from OLIP.

+Chapter 10: Utilization Management

-Utilization management department
+Utilization Management department

-The utilization management (UM) department performs all UM activities including prior authorization, concurrent review, discharge planning and other related UM activities for medical and behavioral health.
-We monitor inpatient and outpatient admissions and procedures to ensure appropriate medical care is rendered in the most appropriate setting, using the most appropriate resources.
+The Utilization Management department performs all Utilization Management activities including prior authorization, concurrent review, retrospective review, discharge planning and other related Utilization Management activities for medical and behavioral health.
+Humana Healthy Horizons issues and carries out its determination as expeditiously as the enrollee's health condition requires and no later than the date the extension expires.
+We monitor initial and continuing authorizations for inpatient and outpatient admissions and procedures to ensure appropriate medical care is rendered in the most appropriate setting using the most appropriate resources.
 We also monitor the coordination of care to ensure its continuity.
-Referrals to the Humana Healthy Horizons CM team are made as needed.
-Humana Healthy Horizons completes an assessment of satisfaction with the UM process on an annual basis, identifying areas for improvement opportunities.
+Referrals to the Humana Healthy Horizons Case Management team are made, as needed, for members identified with a need for complex or multi-disciplinary care.
+Humana Healthy Horizons completes an assessment of satisfaction with the Utilization Management process on an annual basis, identifying areas for improvement opportunities.

-UM review determinations
+Utilization Management review determinations

-UM helps maintain the quality and appropriateness of healthcare services provided to Humana Healthy Horizons members.
-UM review determinations are based on medical necessity, appropriateness of care and service, and existence of coverage.
+Utilization Management helps maintain the quality and appropriateness of healthcare services provided to Humana Healthy Horizons members.
+Utilization Management review determinations are based on medical necessity for covered services, appropriateness of care and service, and existence of coverage and benefits.
 Humana Healthy Horizons does not reward providers or our staff for denying coverage or services.
-There are no financial incentives for Humana Healthy Horizons staff to encourage decisions resulting in underutilization.
+There are no financial incentives for Humana Healthy Horizons staff to encourage decisions that result in underutilization.
 Humana Healthy Horizons does not arbitrarily deny or reduce the amount, duration or scope of a required service solely because of the diagnosis, type of illness or condition.